QuagHien/elementary-math-solving/README.md

 python3 math-solving/train.py
 ```
 ## Model evaluation
-This model currently attains an accuracy score of 0.635, reflecting a moderate performance level.
-However, there exists considerable untapped potential for enhancement and refinement in various aspects.
+This model currently attains an accuracy score of 0.639, reflecting a moderate performance level.
+However, the model still has a lot of potential for improvement.